econchick/interrogate/README.rst

                                      stdout]

       -c, --config FILE              Read configuration from `pyproject.toml`.
+      --color / --no-color           Toggle color output on/off when printing to stdout.  [default: True]
       -g, --generate-badge PATH      Generate a 'shields.io' status badge (an SVG image) in at a given file or directory.